 For the 1HDT (4.2 turbo diesel 80 Series Land Cruiser engine), anything above 500 – 550 after the turbo is dangerous.
 The temperatures before the turbo are obviously going to be hotter; don’t forget to take this into consideration.
 Different engines are designed to run at different temperatures, so make sure you look into it!

 At 100km/h, my Land Cruiser sits in between 270 and 280 degrees.
 At 110km/h it sits in between 320 and 330 degrees celcius.
-This is kept relatively cool due to the safari intercooler.
+This is kept relatively cool due to a good tune and the safari intercooler.
 Most gauges have the ability to display Fahrenheit too, if you prefer it!

 Digital vs Analog EGT Gauges